rust-lang/rust/src/doc/trpl/installing-rust.md

 [insecurity]: http://curlpipesh.tumblr.com

 If you're on Windows, please download the appropriate [installer][install-page].
-**NOTE:** By default, the Windows installer will not add Rust to the Path system variable.
+**NOTE:** By default, the Windows installer will not add Rust to the %PATH% system variable.
 If this is the only version of Rust you are installing and you want to be able to run it from the command line, click on "Advanced" on the install dialog and on the "Product Features" page ensure "Add to PATH" is installed on the local hard drive.

 [install-page]: http://www.rust-lang.org/install.html